Embedded accounting API

 }'MCP-Native · Live today

-The first accounting API that AI agents can call safely.
+An accounting API that AI agents can call safely

 Paprel ships an MCP tool surface so AI agents can post journals, query balances, and propose corrections — through the same signed, audited, double-entry primitives your engineers use.
 No spreadsheet exports, no jailbroken admin seats.